-The spicing of the filling is practically the same as the casing but also has sumac and walnuts.
-You can also use pine nuts as well but they are more expensive!
+The spicing of the filling is practically the same as the casing but also has sumac and nuts.
+I've used walnuts today though you can also use pine nuts, but they are more expensive!

 You can find kibbeh or kamouneh spices in most middle eastern shops.
 However it is always better to make your own and we at Zaatar and Zaytoun have provided you with full recipes as below.

 - 2 tbsp cumin seeds

 - 2 tsp dried basil

 - 1 tsp dried mint